zoltan-nz/library-app/README.md

-# Ember.js 2.5 Tutorial - Demo Application
+# Ember.js 2.7 Tutorial - Demo Application

-Updated: 18 Apr 2016
+Updated: 26 Jul 2016

 This is the original repository of the Library App.